 What’s my disclaimer?
 To get rid of the rough, bumpy crackle finish, I did sand the top.
 I wanted a smooth, clean finish.

-A year ago I bought a Black and Decker Detail Sander at Lowe’s on a whim.
+A couple of years ago I bought a Black and Decker Detail Sander at Lowe’s on a whim.
 This is the first time I even opened the box.